Vibhu-Agarwal/fixture-scout-ai/README.md

   - **Status Updater Component**: Processes status updates from notification delivery and updates Firestore

 - **Notification Service:**
-  Consumes Pub/Sub events and handles actual notification delivery.
-Currently implements mock email and phone call senders, with infrastructure ready for real notification providers (SendGrid, Twilio, etc.).
-Logs delivery status and publishes status updates back to Pub/Sub.
+  Consumes Pub/Sub events and handles actual notification delivery. **Flexible notification system**: Uses an interface (`INotificationSender`) that currently implements mock email and phone call senders, with infrastructure ready for real notification providers (SendGrid, Twilio, etc.).
+New notification channels can be easily added by implementing the same interface.

 ---